Intervention into Texas CPS cases

 Modifying the Parent-Child Relationship

-Suppose you are planning on modifying the parent-child relationship, specifically in designating yourself as the person who has the exclusive right to designate a child's primary residence.
+Suppose you are planning on modifying the parent-child relationship, specifically in designating yourself as the person who has the exclusive right to establish a child's primary residence.
 You need to be aware of some filing deadlines.
 You should seek to file your lawsuit no later than one year after the earlier date of the rendition of the order or the date of the signing of a mediated or collaborative law settlement agreement.

 Once you have established that you have met the above requirement, you should attach an affidavit to your petition to modify that contains one of the following allegations: